xStylistic/CSC207-Group-Project/README.md

 ### Use Case 1: Give user a question
 Interactions 1:
-* User clicks a button (Start / Next Question)
+* User clicks the button "Start" to begin session, "Next Question" to continue through
-* (A question appears, and a text field under line appears)
+* A question appears, and a text field under line appears
-### User Case 2: Allow User to enter a text field answer and submit the question
+### User Case 2: Allow user to enter answer in a text field and submit the question
 Interactions 2:
-* User types out their answer to the generated review question in the text field
+* User types out their answer to the generated review question in the text field.
-* User clicks "Next"
+* User clicks "Check answer".
 ### User Case 3: Check if the user's answer is right or wrong and give an output on the application
 Interactions 3:
-* After user clicks "Next", a dialogue appears below the button, indicating whether the user is right, or wrong and the correct answer
+* User clicks "Check Answer", to check whether their answer is correct or incorrect.
+* If users answer was correct, the text will turn green.
+* If users answer was incorrect, the correct answer will overwrite their answer in red.
 ## Story 2:
 Ben has a chemistry exam tomorrow but hasn’t started studying for it.
 Ben is not motivated to study and wants to spend time playing games.
 Thankfully for Ben, this flashcard game will keep Ben motivated and entertained to study for his chemistry exam.
 The fun facts about these